Thursday: January 2, 2020

 Bo Austen shook her hand.
 “I appreciate you hiring me on.”

 “Of course.
-My pleasure.”
+My pleasure.
+You came highly recommended.”
 She cleared her throat.
 “Most days, you’ll be replacing our usual forensic analyst, Misty.
 She’s pregnant, due in a week or so.
 She’s supposed to be taking it easy for a bit, and that’s why you’re here.”

 Bo nodded.
-He knew the job was temporary, that he’d have to go back to Los Angeles once Misty came back from maternity leave, but he was appreciative of the opportunity regardless.
+He knew the job was temporary, that he’d have to go back to Los Angeles once their regular analyst came back from maternity leave, but he was appreciative of the opportunity regardless.
 “Thank you for everything you’re doing here.”
 Bo offered a smile.
 “I’m in desperate need of a break from the City of Angels.”

 “I can certainly see why.”
 Myra snorted.
 “One day working under Jamal Pitman, and I think I’d leave the field forever.”